SANAA: A Better World Through Creativity

 Bankslave is a visual and graffiti artist, well known for using art as a voice for social change - his messages are often political and he has made headlines in Kenya, for pushing boundaries using art as the catalyst.

-The final artist is Swift9, who will paint a mural of the late Nelson Mandela, who served as the Hawke Centre’s International Patron (2001-2013), in the Kerry Packer Civic Gallery from 14 to 16 February.
+The final artist is Swift9, who will paint a mural of the late Nelson Mandela, who served as the Hawke Centre’s first International Patron (2001-2013), in the Kerry Packer Civic Gallery from 14 to 16 February.

 In conjunction with the SANAA Exhibition at the Kerry Packer Civic Gallery, the Kenyan artists will transform a city street with spectacular mural art, to be launched with an African music, art, dance and cultural festival on Saturday 25 February, Eliza Street – Adelaide.